MatthewCranford/100-days-of-code/log.md

 **Today's Progress**: Started final algo and worked on preset grids.

-**Thoughts**: Starting 2 new coursed next week.
+**Thoughts**: Starting 2 new courses next week.
 Less sleep, more code.

 **Link(s) to work**